-10 What are the proposals being assessed?
+What are the proposals being assessed?
 To make Leisure Centre Contract Savings at the time of the opening of the new Morden Leisure Centre (MLC) and the demise of the existing Morden Park Pools (MPP) by way of a Change to the existing Leisure Management Contract with Greenwich Leisure Limited (GLL) (ENV1819 - 01) Which Department/Division has the responsibility for this?
-Environment & Regeneration - Public Space Division Stage 1: Overview Name and job title of lead officer Christine Parsloe, Leisure & Culture Development Manager 1. hat are the aims, objectives Outcome: To achieve leisure ma nagement contract savings and desired outcomes of your proposal?
-(Also explain proposals e.g eduction/removal of service, deletion of posts, changing criteria etc) Proposals.
+Environment & Regeneration - Public Space Division Stage 1: Overview Name and job title of lead officer Christine Parsloe, Leisure & Culture Development Manager 1.
+That are the aims, objectives and desired outcomes of your proposal?
+(Also explain proposals e.g. deletion/removal of service, deletion of posts, changing criteria etc) Outcome: To achieve leisure management contract savings Aims: To open a new MLC, close & demolition the existing MPP Proposals: 1) The new Morden Leisure Centre (MLC) is due to be completed in the Autumn of 2018 and this will result in a Deed of Variation with the contractors Greenwich Leisure Limited (GLL) to discontinue operation of the existing Morden Park Pools (MPP) and move to operate the new MLC.
+In doing this we expect to be making savings on the contract sum.
 2. How does this contribute to the council's corporate priorities?
-Delivers savings and transformation tion of services 3.
+9 3.
 Who will be affected by this proposal?
-For example who are the external/internal customers, communities, partners, stakeholders, the workforce etc. Customers, community organisations, schools, other departments, stakeholders etc. as we open a new centre and close the existing MPP.
-The main terms of the contract pricing structures, membership, etc not change, rather a new suite of leisure opportunities will be provided generating a saving on the leisu management contract.
+For example who are the external/internal customers, communities, partners, stakeholders, the workforce etc. Customers, community organisations, schools, other departments, stakeholders etc. as we open a new leisure centre and close the existing MPP.
+The main terms of the contract pricing structures, membership, etc. will not change, rather a new suite of leisure opportunities will be provided generating a saving on the leisure management contract.
 4. Is the responsibility shared with another department, authority or organisation?
 If so: Who are the partners and who has overall responsibility?
 No